PierreCapo/react-native-image-to-socials/README.md

 import { shareToInstagram } from 'react-native-image-to-socials';

-// This opens directly instagram and prompt to use it either as a await shareToInstagram(imageUri);
+// This opens directly instagram and prompt to use it either as a
+// imageUri is local.
+Check example/App.tsx as an example. await shareToInstagram(imageUri);
 ```
 <img src="./docs/shareToInstagram.jpeg" alt="drawing" style="width:200px;"/>